CodebaseIsUs/streamr-doc/LEGAL.md

 ### GNU Public License v3

-Of the three licenses we are subject to, GPL v3 is the most restrictive.
+Of licenses we are subject to, GPL v3 is the most restrictive.

 We may distribute the Work we use (the **Beads** library) and our derived work, as long as we include a notice that: